 While proper product design does require a certain level of technical know-how, it also asks for a deeper understanding of why people like the look and feel of these products.

-In manufacturing industries, designing products may require a focus on the technical application of the product and cater to the look and feel of these products.
+In manufacturing industries, designing products may require a focus on the technical application of the product and cater to these matters.
 An API valve manufacturer, for example, may decide to automate the production of the product.
-However, to tailor for customers that care for factory aesthetics, they require a human understanding of the design process.

-Technical Jobs:
+Technical Jobs

 Following product design is the manufacturing process involving technical activities such as assembling parts to come up with a wholesome product.